j-tomasik/memories/README.md

 -A post can have multiple tags and I recommend using comma seperation for the backend to proerly parse out the tags.

 -Once you create a post, you can edit the post by clicking the three dots on the posts picture from the home page.

-The create form will now change to be an editing form, it's header will change and the entry bars will populate with the current data.
+-The create form will now change to be an editing form, it's header will change and the entry bars will populate with the current data.
+-
 Once you have changed this information to your liking you can click the submit button and the newly edited post should appear.

 -You can also delete your posts as well as like and comment on them.